20. Carver County, Minnesota

 > Median household income: $107,034

-Morris County, New Jersey, located about 40 miles west of Manhattan, is one of the wealthiest counties in the United States.
-Over half of all households earn at least $107,000 a year and more than one in every five earn at least $200,000.
+One of several counties within commuting distance of New York City to rank among the best places to live based on education, poverty, and life expectancy.
+Morris County is located approximately 40 miles west of Manhattan and is one of the wealthiest counties in the United States.
+Over half of all households have an annual income above $107,000 a year, and more than one in every five earn at least $200,000.

-Wealthier individuals have access to a greater range of options related to diet and lifestyle and, as a result, often have longer and healthier lives.
-In Morris County, average life expectancy is 82 years, about three year longer than the average nationwide.
+Wealthier Americans have access to a greater range of health care options as well as options related to diet and lifestyle, and as a result, they often have longer and healthier lives.
+In Morris County, just 18.4% of adults do not exercise and only 22.0% are obese — far less than the national inactivity rate of 22.0% and obesity rate of 29.0%.
+The county’s average life expectancy is 82 years, about three years longer than the average nationwide.